 Our sniping kits are similar.
 I use a cheap nylon rucksack to carry the gear.
 I have an 18" chisel-edged pry bar and a large screwdriver for prying crevices.
 I also have a small screwdriver, some very large crevice tweezers, a set of fine point tweezers, and a snuffer bottle.
 The main tool is a suction bulb.
 These are similar to the snuffer bottle idea, but with a squeeze bulb and a larger intake tube.
 I sometimes bring along a larger unit made out of a modified grease gun, but find the little bulb unit gets the most use.
 Finally, I include a 10" gold pan and a large plastic vial in my kit.

-The picture to the left shows the area we were in.
+The picture shows the area we were in.
 There is bedrock outcropping on both banks and in the creek.
 I usually leave everything in my rucksack on my back, except for the 18" pry bar.
 I jump in the water and thoroughly examine all the bedrock I can get at.
 If there is a bit of sand and gravel on the bedrock, it can be scraped aside and "fanned" away by waving a hand at it rapidly underwater.
 Any interesting crevices, no matter how small, should be investigated with the pry bar.
 Other tools can be pulled out as needed.
 When any gold is located, the snuffer bottle or suction bulb is used to recover it.

 I spent quite a bit of time in the area around the falls, finding a bit of gold here and there, but no major concentrations.
 Jeff wandered on down the creek, and I followed a little later.
 He had his head stuck in a pool behind a rock, and indicated he was finding some nice gold.